Introduction to WKWebView

 Step 4: Connect IBOutlets created in step 2 to respective controls i.e. web view and activity indicator view.

-Step 5: Open ViewController.swift file and lets start loading webpage to our WKWebView in swift.
+Step 5: Open ViewController.swift file and lets start loading webpage to our WKWebView using swift.
 Inside our viewDidLoad function add following source code

 <key>NSAppTransportSecurity</key>